XRPLBounties/Proposals/open_bounties/0119 Frontend POAP Web APP.md

 2. They should also still appear in the “history” for events created by an event organizer, maintaining their detailed event pages so the event organizer can still look up who claimed NFTs before it was canceled.
 3. Canceled events should have a label saying “Canceled” in the list of events for an event organizer.
 4. Events should be cancelable by both Event Organizers and Admins
+5. The reserve, once freed, should be returned to the Event Organizer via a payment transaction.

 #### Reserve Requirement math